Waubeka, Wisconsin: Geography

 Waubeka is 840 feet (256 m) above sea level and is located at 43°28′30″N 87°59′25″W (43.4749994, -87.9903696).
 According to the United States Census Bureau, the community has a total area of 2.416 mi2: 2.343 mi2 land and 0.073 mi2 water.
 Waubeka is located in the Town of Fredonia, and borders to the Village of Fredonia to the east and the Town of Saukville to the south.

 The community is located in the Southeastern Wisconsin glacial till plains that were created by the Wisconsin glaciation during the most recent ice age.
 The area has some subterranean Silurian limestone formations that are part of the Racine Dolomite that stretches through eastern Wisconsin and Illinois.

-Before white settlers arrived in the area, the Waubeka area was an upland forest dominated by American beech and sugar maple trees.
+Before Europeans arrived in and civilized the area, the Waubeka area was an upland forest dominated by American beech and sugar maple trees.
 There were also white cedars growing along the Milwaukee River, which flows along the community and provided a power source for the community's early industries.
 Much of the original forest was cleared to prepare the land for agriculture.

-As land development continues to reduce wild areas, wildlife is forced into closer proximity with human communities like Waubeka.
 Large mammals, including white-tailed deer, coyotes, North American river otters and red foxes can be seen in the village.
 Many birds, including great blue herons and wild turkeys are found in the community.

 The region struggles with many invasive species, including the emerald ash borer, common carp, reed canary grass, the common reed, purple loosestrife, garlic mustard, Eurasian buckthorns, and honeysuckles.